espsrc/somachine2021/README.md

 - Applications of unsupervised learning to astronomical datasets - Dalya Baron, Tel Aviv University
 - Deep Learning and Image Reconstruction - Andrés Asensio, IAC

 Recordings of the talks are available at http://u.pc.cd/ybT.
-Some of the talks are the same or very similar to the ones from [somachine2020](https://github.com/spsrc/somachine2020#talks)
+Some of the talks are the same or very similar to the ones from the previous edition [somachine2020](https://github.com/spsrc/somachine2020#talks)

 # Execution of the tutorials